-6) How to Use the Drum Machine on the Boss Loop Station
+7) How to Use the Drum Machine

 The drum machine on the RC-5 is a handy tool for creating rhythms and beats to accompany your loops.
 To access the drum machine, press the ON/OFF button under RHYTHM.

 This will ‘arm’ the drums to play.
 Press it once more to play the drums, or you can use the footswitch.

-If you press the footswitch with the drums on, it would record your loop, but you can choose to turn the drums on and off.
+If you press the footswitch with the drums on, it will record your loop, but you can choose to turn the drums on and off.
 I’ll cover changing the tempo and drum kits next.

-7) How to Change the Tempo on the Boss RC-5
+8) How to Change the Tempo

 The tempo on the Boss RC-5 can be adjusted to fit your needs.
 This is a great way to change the feel of your loops and create new rhythms.

 For more accurate tempo changes, you can also press TEMPO, and then rotate the MEMORY KNOB to change the tempo value.

 By pressing the knob, you can change the incremental values and use fractions like 100.5 BPM.
 The LED will blink to reflect your changes.

-8) How to Change Drum Loops on the Boss RC-5
+9) How to Change Drum Loops

 A) Click Memory > Scroll to Rhythm > Click the Scroll Wheel

 To navigate to and from certain headings, you have to click on the scroll wheel.
 I would first change the volume Level though.